feathersjs/feathers/readme.md

 And can be used like any other Express middleware `app.use('/my-service', myService)`.

 All service callbacks follow the `function(error, data)` NodeJS convention. `params` can contain any additional parameters, for example the currently authenticated user.
-REST service calls set `params.query` with the query parameters (e.g. a query string like `?status=active&type=user` becomes `{ query: { status: "active", type: "user" } }`).
+REST service calls set `params.query` with the query parameters (e.g. a query string like `?status=active&type=user` becomes `{ query: { status: "active", type: "user" } }`), socket call parameters will also be passed as `params.query`.

 It is also possible to return a [Promise](http://promises-aplus.github.io/promises-spec/) object from a service instead of using the callback, for example using [Q](https://github.com/kriskowal/q):